cp3402-students/project-2026-jcub-team2/theme.md

-Explain your theme to another developer so that they could efficiently take over development:
-- Theme features
-- Key files and structure
-- Conventions used
-- Important design decisions
-- Anything non‑obvious

 # Theme Documentation

 This guide explains the KC Tennis Blast custom WordPress theme so that another developer could efficiently take over development.